Dr. Tim Davidson – Faculty of Engineering

 Overview

 My research interests lie in the broad fields of signal processing, communications, and control.
 Together with my students and collaborators, we use insights from these fields, and the fields of optimization and information theory, to gain fresh perspectives on the fundamental principles that underlie emerging applications, and to develop algorithms that can put the resulting understanding into practice.
 One of the signatures our work is the development of computationally-efficient design techniques that explicitly incorporate the uncertainties in our knowledge of the system that is to be optimized.
-Some of our current areas of interest are: coordinated multi-cell wireless networks, large-scale multiple-antenna communication systems (“massive MIMO”), and the computational offloading problems that arise in mobile edge computing.
+Some of our current areas of interest are: integrated sensing and communication (ISAC) systems, the computational offloading problems that arise in mobile edge computing (MEC), user-centric and cell-free large-scale multiple-antenna communication systems (“massive MIMO”), and the characterization of radar targets from resonant responses.

 Did you know?